Copyist: Permits

-Some copyists used to be able to make a living from selling their copies made in the Prado, however copyists find it much harder to do this in the 21st century.

 Art selection

 The museums allow artists to pick from a variety of different pieces in their collection.
 Their selection is subject to certain conditions, such as safety concerns and whether the piece is in the permanent collection.
-In 1880, only two copyists were allowed at paint the Mona Lisa in the Louvre at one time, due to its popularity.
-The Prado forbids the copying of certain works, such as Las Meninas, which attract crowds.
+In 1880, only two copyists were allowed to paint the Mona Lisa in the Louvre at one time, due to its popularity.
+The Prado forbids the copying of certain works, such as Las Meninas, because they attract crowds.
+Some copyists used to be able to make a living from selling their copies made in the Prado, however copyists find it much harder to do this in the 21st century.

 Forgeries

-Artists frequently only paint a selected area of the work, due to time constraints or individualistic stylistic decisions.
+Artists frequently paint only a selected area of the work, due to time constraints or individualistic stylistic decisions.
 However, to discourage and prevent the sale of exact forgeries, the copy must be different in size or scale.
-At the MET, the copyist's work must be different in its dimensions by 10% in comparison to the original work.
+At the Met, the copyist's work must be different in its dimensions by 10% in comparison to the original work.
 Upon completion, a copyist's work produced in the Louvre is subject to an examination to check for any forgeries.
-One such violation would be if the work was less than one-fifth bigger or smaller than the original.
+One such violation would be if the work were less than one-fifth bigger or smaller than the original.
 After inspection, the copy is then stamped and signed by a member of the Louvre's copy staff.

 The difference between a forgery and a copy involves the intention behind the act; a copy is based upon honesty and does not try to replace the original.
-In the late 19th century, the number of copies which were sold under false pretences were high due to the absence of any considerable legislative deterrence.
-The treatment of forgeries of art were not as severe as other types of forgery such as that of legal documents, whereby the punishment was death (until 1832).
+In the late 19th century, the number of copies which were sold under false pretences was high due to the absence of any considerable legislative deterrence.
+The treatment of forgeries of art was not as severe as other types of forgery such as that of legal documents, whereby the punishment was death (until 1832).
 The reasoning behind the lack of judicial constraints was due to the insignificant economic impact.
 Another reason why the number of forgeries was high is because it was harder to identify a copy due to shortcomings in technology.